The arithmetic of critical values I: equicritical quartic polynomials: The case of quartics: modularity

-so the second intermediate expression is our explicit model for $\beta_4$ and we find $\psi_4(j)=\frac{j}{64}-27$ in the diagram in \cref{4.1}.
-Notice that \eqref{a4} implies that the integrals of the Weierstrass polynomials of $\C-$isomorphic elliptic curves have the same critical $j$-invariant, which is not a surprise since it is equivalent to the right direction of \eqref{cp}.
-Moreover, it allows us to characterize the critical $j$-invariants of quartics over $K$: let \begin{prop} We have:
+Observe how the second-to-last expression in \eqref{b4model} is our explicit model for $\beta_4$, so we find $\psi_4(j)=\frac{j}{64}-27$ in the diagram in \cref{4.1}.
+Moreover, Lemma \ref{a4} implies that the integrals of the Weierstrass polynomials of $\C-$isomorphic elliptic curves have the same critical $j$-invariant, which is not a surprise since it is equivalent to the right direction of \eqref{cp}.
+Finally, the lemma allows us to characterize the critical $j$-invariants of quartics over $K$: let \begin{prop} We have: